 Table of Contents

-- Kansas Bill of Sale Requirements
+1. Kansas Vehicle Bill of Sale

 The Kansas Department of Revenue Division of Vehicles (KDRDV) requires a bill of sale, which is a legal document that shows the transfer of a vehicle between parties and the amount paid for it, when titling antique vehicles.
 Kansas permits the transfer of ownership of antique vehicles, which are those vehicles that are 35 years old or more, with a bill of sale.
 Any other vehicle that is bought or sold by a Kansas resident must submit an assigned title to transfer ownership.
 Sometimes, bills of sale also are accepted when titling a vehicle bought in a private sale or when determining appropriate sales taxes.

 Kansas requires all vehicle documents to be submitted in English.

 When an individual is titling a vehicle with a lien, Kansas requires the notarization of the release of a lien, a lien holder consent from a state lien holder, and the lien holder’s section of the Request and Consent for Kansas Title to be Issued with Lien (TR-42).

 In general, Kansas does not require bills of sale, title assignments, and applications to be notarized.
 However, it has the right to request notarization in “unusual circumstances,” such as if document information is incomplete or questionable.